 “Play the Christmas music I want to hear!… but not too much and not too early”

 “Do something charitable for your listeners! …but don’t let it cost too much or feel too insincere”

 “make a great, laid back holiday program that listeners will want to have on all holiday season long!… but fill up those commercial breaks to make up for the money we lost over the summer”

 It’s often a balancing act, and one that changes depending on your listeners and your format.
-We have observed several innovative Christmas ideas over the years.
+We have observed several innovative Christmas ideas and Christmas promotions over the years.
 For your inspiration, we would like to share a few of those that worked incredibly well with you.
 And one that didn’t…

 1: Break the Format!

 One way to deal with Christmas is to intentionally not do what is expected of you.
 At an alternative rock CHR I worked at several years ago, we did exactly that.
 The expectation was to shun the Christmas cheer as we had in previous years, because that’s what you should do, when your audience is young and angsty – or would still like to think of themselves as such.
 In this European market there was a well-known traditional “schlager music” star that did a horribly awesome take on “Last Christmas” by Wham.
 Rather than try to explain this aural phenomenon; here is a link.

 We decided that this would be the only Christmas song we would play, and we played the crap out of it!
 Pretty soon we started to get some attention, people noticed and loved it.
 Due to the great listener feedback and the funny, but respectful way, we handled the song.
 Furthermore, we managed to convince the artist (who was already semi-retired) to do a 4-hour long show special on Christmas day with one of our DJs.
 To this very day the entire comment thread of the song on YouTube is filled with listeners from the station loving the Christmas promotion and talking about what a blast they had listening to the show with Roberto on Christmas day.